Rotwood-Vale/Ratwood-Keep/README.md

 ## Ratwood - Proprietary

-The following code and assets are under a custom priopetary license as per original author's wishes.
+The following code and assets are under a custom proprietary license as per original author's wishes.

 | Name                 | Reference                                           | Author   |   License  |
 |----------------------|-----------------------------------------------------|----------|------------|